ONSdigital/application-profile/README.md

 The [Data on the Web Best Practices (DWBP)](https://www.w3.org/TR/dwbp/) describes recommendations for publishing data to the web.
 If followed, we can enable these benefits:

+TODO: I want to change this to Go Fair's FAIR data.

 > - **Comprehension**: humans will have a better understanding about the data structure, the data meaning, the metadata and the nature of the dataset.
 > - **Processability**: machines will be able to automatically process and manipulate the data within a dataset.
 > - **Discoverability** machines will be able to automatically discover a dataset or data within a dataset.